Prophylactic surgery: Patient considerations

 One may choose to undergo prophylactic surgery if they believe that it is within their best interest to undergo a procedure in order to remove a high-risk organ or gland.
 There are several types of preventable surgeries that are known to substantially decrease the risk of future disease.
 Since prophylactic surgeries are usually permanent and irreversible, the pros and cons must be carefully weighed by individuals considering the procedure.
-There is a whole myriad of ethical, physiological and psychological considerations to be made before taking such a procedure.
-There are both physical and mental implications that come with committing to a prophylactic surgery, usually alongside the initial disadvantages that are associated with any procedure such as cost, time lost, recovery and more, there are other reasons for opting out of an operation.
-Ethical and religious reasons are commonly considered especially when in regards to the reproductive system and its function.
+There are a myriad of ethical, physiological, and psychological considerations to be made before taking such a procedure.

+There are both physical and mental implications that come with committing to a prophylactic surgery; often, alongside the initial disadvantages that are associated with any procedure, such as cost, time lost, recovery, and more, there are other reasons for opting out of an operation.
+Ethical and religious reasons are commonly considered, especially when in regard to the reproductive system and its function.
 Concerns about sexual and reproductive function and self-image are rather common on clear external surgeries or sexual/ reproductive related surgeries.
 Furthermore, depending on the surgery, there may be certain unknown or unique risks attached depending on the cancer or surgical area.
-Additionally, undertaking a prophylactic surgery does not guarantee the patient that they will never develop cancer later.
+Additionally, undertaking a prophylactic surgery does not guarantee that the patient will never develop cancer later.
 Ultimately, it is a very complex and personal question when it comes to making the decision on whether to operate.
 Individuals whom do request prophylactic surgeries can be under the influence of anxiety, uncertainty and irrational fear as a result of a test or hereditary disease may incite these fears in the individual.
-It is important to consider the person's own opinion, as well as those of their families and surgeon’s first before committing to a prophylactic surgery.
+It is important to consider the person's opinion, as well as those of their families and surgeon's first before committing to a prophylactic surgery.

 Prophylactic interventions in children

 Prophylactic surgery in children has largely been justified through two grounds, the best interest of the child and public health.
-Since children are unlikely to be able to provide a meaningfully informed consent, it is an ethical subject discussed and heavily contested by various bioethics committees and the general public.
+Since children are unlikely to be able to provide a meaningfully informed consent, it is an ethical subject discussed and heavily contested by various bioethics committees and the public.